-· Presentations The interim financial results were presented on November 18, 2022 Fiscal year-end financial results were presented on May 18, 2023 Presenters Chairman and chief executive officer President and chief operating officer Executive vice presidents Senior managing directors, etc. Information disclosed Presentation materials, transcripts, and Q&A materials are available on the Company's website (please refer to website address below) Reporting system Relevant information is reported to the Board of Directors and Executive Committee analysts from securities firms.
+Presentations The interim financial results were presented on November 18, 2022 Fiscal year-end financial results were presented on May 18, 2023 Presenters Chairman and chief executive officer President and chief operating officer Executive vice presidents Senior managing directors, etc. Information disclosed Presentation materials, transcripts, and Q&A materials are available on the Company's website (please refer to website address below) Reporting system Relevant information is reported to the Board of Directors and Executive Committee individual meetings concerning compliance with a senior managing director.